tsutterley/IS2view/doc/source/getting_started/Getting-Started.rst

 Getting Started
 ===============

-This documentation is intended to explain how to visualize and operate on the ICESat-2 ATL14/15 Gridded Land Ice Height Products.
-These products are derived from measurements from the Advanced Topographic Laser Altimeter System (ATLAS), the primary instrumentation onboard the ICESat-2 observatory.
+The ICESat-2 ATL14/15 Gridded Land Ice Height Products are derived from measurements from the Advanced Topographic Laser Altimeter System (ATLAS), the primary instrumentation onboard the ICESat-2 observatory.
 The data are made available from the NASA DAAC at the `National Snow and Ice Data Center (NSIDC) <https://nsidc.org>`_.
-The gridded land ice products are generated using a constrained least-squares technique which fits elevation data from the `ICESat-2 Slope-Corrected Land Ice Height Time Series (ATL11) <https://nsidc.org/data/atl11/>`_ product.
+The gridded land ice products are generated using a constrained least-squares technique :cite:p:`Smith:2024ut` which fits elevation data from the `ICESat-2 Slope-Corrected Land Ice Height Time Series (ATL11) <https://nsidc.org/data/atl11/>`_ product :cite:p:`Smith:2023fd`.
 These products are available for `regions around the Arctic and for the Antarctic ice sheet <./Getting-Started.html#regions>`_.

 .. graphviz::